Why Are the Emirates (UAE) Supporting the RSF?

 Edward Thomas and Magdi el Gizouli (2021)

-Modernization Policy in Sudan as the Basis for Land Seizures
+Modernisation Policy in Sudan as the Basis for Land Seizures

 Throughout Sudanese history, there have always been social disputes over the issues of food security and access to, and use and control of, arable land.
 For a long time, the use of agricultural land was tied to historically traditional negotiation processes.
 Against the backdrop of the climatic conditions, a mixture of agriculture linked to the rainy seasons (millet, sorghum, wheat, etc.) and associated migratory livestock farming (sheep, camels, cattle, etc.) developed in many regions.

-With colonialism and the post-colonial modernization policies that followed, the state tried to give a legal status (property rights) for the disposal of land.
+With colonialism and the post-colonial modernisation policies that followed, the state tried to give a legal status (property rights) for the disposal of land.
 In 1979, the Unregistered Land Act of 1970 was put into force.
 As a result of the subsequent modernization projects, there were frequent disputes with the respective regional residents or immigrants.
 All large agricultural farm projects and also the dam and irrigation projects could only be enforced by police and military means.

 „This legal dispossession of unregistered lands, which account for 90% of all lands in the country, appears to be the most common form of expropriation in Sudan.
 Land seizures have been common in the states of South Kordofan and Blue Nile, and in the eastern region.
 The state has seized land and leased it out to private entities for development of large mechanized farming operations.
 The government has used gunships and helicopters to clear people from villages to secure land for the development of oil fields.“